JSantosBruv/Chameleon/README.md

   * __Get User__: Retrieve an encrypted user from the Native Realm;
   * __Delete User__: Delete an encrypted user from the Native Realm.

+## How to Play with my Prototype

+### Tested Prototype requires
+* Java 11
+* Elasticsearch 7.+
+* Maven 3.6.3
+* Docker 20.10.7
+* Kubernetes 1.19+.

+#### Kubernetes Deployment (Recommended)
+The stable deployment version requires a Kubernetes Cluster, either a remote cloud-based cluster or a local emulator, such as [Minikube](https://minikube.sigs.k8s.io).

+Script [chameleon-deployment.sh](chameleon-deployment.sh) should be run on in its current folder to create and deploy Chameleon and Elasticsearch on the Kubernetes cluster.